 El Campo de los Sonorenses

 The Mexicans from the northern provinces of Chihuahua, Sonora, and the Gulf, were of course among the first to take advantage of the gold discoveries in California.
 Particularly from Sonora came a substantial number, who had brought their families, founding a place called “The Camp of the Sonoraenses”, which afterwards changed to Sonora.
-A water course -Woods Creek- dry in summer but a torrent in the wet winter months, divides the town into two parts.
+A water course -Woods Creek- dry in summer but a torrent in the wet winter months, divides the town into two part

 When I arrived, the camp was in its glory appearance, with a population of some five thousand people Sonora is situated in a valley, surrounded by lofty mountains, about five miles from the snowy range of the Sierra Nevada, whose glittering mantle shines brilliant and cold in the rays of the settling sun.